Capital TV: History

 On 3 July 2012, Global announced it would launch a TV channel of the same name, Capital.
 The station launched on Sky and Freesat platforms on 11 October 2012 at 11:00 p.m., along with a TV channel of the same name for sister radio station Heart.
 The channels could also be watched via dedicated iOS apps, as well as online.
 On 17 October 2012, Capital TV also launched on Freeview in Manchester.
 Both channels played non-stop music videos 24 hours a day, 7 days a week and also featured some exclusive content, such as the Jingle Bell Ball.
 On 24 July 2012 it was confirmed BSkyB would be responsible for ad sales on both channels, likewise with the radio station, Capital TV was aimed at a younger target audience.

 The channel was not related to the former Restricted Service Licence television channel of the same name, which ran in Cardiff between 2002 and 2009.

-It was removed from Freesat on 10 October 2018, and on Sky the next day, along with Heart TV, and all mentions of it have disappeared from the Capital FM website.
-The first music video aired on the channel was “Let Me Love You (Until You Learn to Love Yourself)” by Ne-Yo and the last music video was "Thunderclouds" by Labrinth, Sia and Diplo before showing a few minutes of "Havana" by Camila Cabello featuring Young Thug before freezing halfway through the video making the channel cease transmission at 6am.
+It was removed from Freesat on 10 October 2018, and on Sky the next day, along with Heart TV, and all mentions of it later disappeared from the Capital FM website.
+The first music video aired on the channel was "Let Me Love You (Until You Learn to Love Yourself)" by Ne-Yo and the last music video was "Thunderclouds" by Labrinth, Sia and Diplo before showing a few minutes of "Havana" by Camila Cabello featuring Young Thug before freezing halfway through the video making the channel cease transmission at 6am.